Lepidopteran larval parasitoids

 Summary

-Braconidae and Ichneumonidae exhibit similarities in appearance and ecological behavior.
+Braconidae and Ichneumonidae have similarities in appearance and ecological behavior.
 Ranging in size from 10mm to 250mm, with Ichneumonidae generally being larger, they display bright markings and females possess a long ovipositor.

 Female wasps lay their eggs on or inside caterpillar bodies, often depositing hundreds of eggs throughout their lifespan.
 The number of eggs per host varies among parasitoid species, ranging from multiple eggs to a single egg.